opra-project/OPRA/THIRD_PARTY_LICENSES.md

 # AutoEQ

-This database includes data from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq?tab=MIT-1-ov-file#readme) The AutoEQ repository is licensed as follows:
+This database includes data from the [AutoEQ](https://github.com/jaakkopasanen/AutoEq?tab=MIT-1-ov-file#readme) project.

+The AutoEQ repository is licensed as follows:

 	MIT License